FreakJazz/FreakJazz/README.md

 ## ⚡️ Personal interests:

-- 🔭 I love to do research
+- 🔭 I love conducting research.
-- 🎵 I love listening to music.
+- 🎵 I am passionate about listening to music.
-- 🌱 I love the sound of nature and exploring new places
+- 🌱 I enjoy the soothing sounds of nature and exploring new places.
-- 🎸 My favorite hobby is playing the guitar
+- 🎸 My favorite hobby is playing the guitar.
-- ☕ I love drink hot coffe in the morning
+- ☕ I relish a cup of hot coffee in the morning.

 ## Skills: